 A few days before your guests’ arrival, you can schedule a template message with instructions for entry.
 The guests arrive, and they can access the property with a key code, hidden key box, smart lock, or whatever other automated entry systems you’ve implemented.

 You can leave them a welcome packet on the coffee table with crucial details like the Wi-Fi password and which local cafe offers the best almond skim latte.
 Include instructions for where to leave the key when they check out and send an automated reminder message the night before.

 You can then send a brief series of exit messages thanking them for their stay, and requesting they leave you a review —all going out automatically, or at least saved as template messages.
-All you need to do is send in the cleaners afterward, which can easily be done through Handy.com.
+All you need to do is send in the cleaners afterward.

 5. Tax Benefits

-Rental properties of any tenancy duration come with some great tax advantages.
+Rental properties of any tenancy duration come with some great tax deductions.